This article will discuss some of the best Malibu Hikes and some other experiences of Malibu.

 You can start your hike by taking a short, simple walk up to the top.
 Hiking up to Point Dume can also lead you to Point Dume Natural preserve.
 This preserve is prettier in the springtime when poppies and huge coreopsis are in full bloom along the trails.

-No matter which trail you chose for your hiking, these unique Malibu hikes will make your trip worthwhile.
+However, no matter which trail you chose for your hiking, these unique hikes in Malibu will make your trip worthwhile.